Talha1915/NZ-Car-Theft/README.md

 |Boat Trailer|105|67|5|3|0|0|	29|0|1|
 |Trailer – Heavy|90|53|9|1|3|0|12|2|10|

 The results showed Silver and White are the top colors for most of the vehicle types.

+#### 5. Create a heat map of the table comparing the vehicle types and colors
+I exported the data as CSV file and used excel to create heat map.
+I have attached its picture obj2_heat_map for reference.
+The heat map allowed me to extract the top 3 vehicle types that were sedans and there was no relation with any specific color.
+But for trailer, silver and grey specifically showed a high number of thefts.
+The same trend was found for boat-trailer and Heavy-trailer.
+That makes sense because most heavy vehicles usually come in silver or grey color.
+For Utility and Light Van white was the highest in number.